TheAhmadOsman/BestCarDeal/source/index.md

 Imagine a platform, updated lively, that would allow you have the top 10%/15%/25% deals populating a Google Map of a specific State/County, and not that only, but to give your insights and statistics about the car manufacturer and its popularity, whether that top deal by milage is also a top deal by state or manufacturer.

 We have come to the conclusion that this data have the ability to give insights about all of that and to help you make the right decision in finding yourself a car.
-Among the questions that we think this data can help us answer are:
+Among the questions that we think this data can help us answer now or in further explorations:
 * Whats a good deal on a used car?
 * What is the best deal on a used car?
 * Where should student go to purchase a car?